pmargan/happy_tails_rescue/README.md

 # Tech stack
 * HTML/CSS for visual styling the user interface through style components/emotion
 * Heroku for hosting the server application
-* Netlify hosting for client side
+* Heroku for hosting the client application
 * NodeJS as Javascript runtime environment
 * ExpressJS open source framework for creating the server application on NodeJS
 * ReactJS framework for creating the client side application that handles page routing, page rendering, searching